Birth Injury Overview

 Following are some specific aspects of the two main types of birth injury lawsuits.
 See Responsible Parties in Birth Injury Cases: Who Can Be Sued? for more information.

 If you bring a lawsuit against your obstetrician, other caregivers, and/or a medical facility for birth injuries to your child, it will be your attorney's responsibility to show that:

-- Defendant (which can include an obstetrician, physician, nurse, medical facility, the pharmaceutical company, medical device manufacturer) owed a legal duty of care to your baby (and to you, in some cases);
+- Defendant (which can include an obstetrician, physician, nurse, medical facility, the pharmaceutical company, and medical device manufacturer) owed a legal duty of care to your baby (and to you, in some cases);

-- Defendant breached that legal duty or standard of care by acting or failing to act in a manner in which a reasonably competent individual would have, under the circumstances;
+- Defendant breached that legal duty or standard of care by acting or failing to act in a manner in which a reasonably competent individual would have, under the circumstances; and

 - Defendant's breach of the legal duty or standard of care caused harm to your baby (and to you, in some instances).